Not All Requirements Prioritization Criteria Are Equal at All Times: A Quantitative Analysis: Study design

-We conducted our analysis on one completed software project.
-Table~\ref{tab:DatasetChar} provides a description of the studied software project, namely the total number of features (i.e., requirements), the total number of decisions for all requirements (note that one requirement could have one or several decisions), number of RP criteria used in the decision making, number of involved development teams, and number of involved cross-functional teams.
-The analyzed software project belongs to one software developing company from our industry collaboration network.
+We conducted our analysis on one completed software project from one software developing company from our industry collaboration network.
 The software developing company has a large number of completed and ongoing projects.
 Thus, in order to select a project to be analyzed, four criteria were identified that needed to be satisfied: